Prashant0664/All-Blogs-V2/README.md

 🔥 **Sharing:** Users can share any blogs on social media platforms;

+🔥 **Filter Blogs:** Users can search other users and filter content according to category.

 🔥 **Project Posting:** Users can share and showcase their projects on their profile.

 🔥 **Social Features:** Users can follow other users, comment on blogs, and save, like and bookmark content they like.